 First, know the type of humidifier you’re installing.
 There are three types of humidifiers, which are Bypass, fan-powered, and steam humidifier.
 Bypass humidifiers are mostly connected to your home’s air-return ducting system, while the fan-powered humidifiers don’t install to bypass ducts.

 You can run the fan-powered humidifiers even when the furnace is not operating.
-Steam humidifiers install in your home ducting system and mostly work by generating steam from water, which is then directed to your home via the ducting system.
+Steam humidifiers are in your home ducting system and mostly work by generating steam from water.
+The steam humidifier directs the moisture to your home via the ducting system.

 Humidifiers come in many shapes and sizes and can effectively produce different amounts of moisture.
-You don’t want to install a humidifier that won’t generate the amount of moisture you need in your home.
-You should check humidifier type and size, depending on your home size and the type of furnace you have in place.
+You don’t want to install a humidifier that won’t generate the amount of steam you need in your home.
+You should check humidifier type and size, depending on your home size and the kind of furnace you have in place.

 Method of installation

-You should also decide on the preferred method of installation.
-No matter the type and size of the humidifier, it’s strongly advised you get a professional to do the installation work.
-That would not only save you from costly installation mistakes but also ensure the system is properly installed.
+It would be best if you also decide on the preferred method of installation.
+It doesn’t matter what type and size of humidifier you have, as long as you get a professional to do the installation work.
+That would save you from costly installation mistakes and ensure you have a properly installed system.

 Mistakes to Avoid When Installing Humidifier on Furnace

 Mistakes are never allowed when you’re installing a humidifier.
 Making the wrong installation won’t only make the humidifier inefficient but also affect its overall performance.
 The following are mistakes you shouldn’t make when installing your humidifier on the furnace: